github/developer.github.com/content/v3/git/commits.md

 The `committer` section is optional and will be filled with the `author` data if omitted.
-If the `author` section is omitted, it will be filled in with the authenticated users information and the current date.
+If the `author` section is omitted, it will be filled in with the authenticated user's information and the current date.

 author.name